psaia/dotfiles/README.md

 This is the `.vim/` directory.
-Create a symlink from this directory in your home `ln -s .vimrc ../.vimrc` and then install the plugins via vundle `vim +PluginInstall +qall`.
+Create a symlink from this directory in your home `ln -s ~/.vim/.vimrc ~/.vimrc` and then install the plugins via vundle `vim +PluginInstall +qall`.

-Also, I use iterm which is better for colors.
-That explains the `$ITERM_ENV` variable being set depending if it's in dark or light mode.
+I use iterm which is better for colors.
+That explains the `$ITERM_ENV` which determines if `background` is set to light or dark.